sekoyo/react-image-crop/README.md

 }
 ```

 In this case the other dimension will be calculated and `onChange` and `onComplete` will be fired with the completed crop, so that the crop will be rendered on the next pass.
+This will be done for you when an image is loaded, but if you want to set an aspect crop from say a button, then you will need to set a complete crop, see [How to create a fixed aspect crop programmatically](README.md#how-to-create-a-fixed-aspect-crop-programmatically) for more details on that.

 #### minWidth (optional)